brooklinlee/cracking-the-coding-interview-solutions/Technical Questions/TechnicalQuestionsNotes.md

 4. **Type your paper code as-is into your computer** - This will help you know what mistakes you are regularly making and can improve on.

-### Core Data Sctructures, Algorithms, and Concepts
+### Core Data Structures, Algorithms, and Concepts

 | Data Structures           | Algorithms                    | Concepts                   |
 | ------------------------- | ------------------------------ | --------------------------- |